earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

 `.terraform.lock.hcl` is a lock file.
-I check this into git, and then the hashes ensure that the provider I've using doens't change without me knowing it, even if run in some other place at some future date.
+I check this into git, and the hashes ensure that the provider I've using doesn't change without me knowing it, even if run in some other place at some future date.

 ## Plan and Apply